 Applications for admission are considered on an individual basis without regard to race, color, religion, ethnic origin, age, or disability.
 Applicants with disabilities may request accommodations in the admissions process.
-For information contact the director of the Learning Resources Center at 434-947-8132.
+For information contact the director of the Academic Services Center at 434-947-8132.

 Randolph College does not discriminate on the basis of race, color, religion (Title VII), ethnic origin (Title VI), handicap (Section 504), sexual orientation, nor age in the administration of its educational policies, nor sex (Title IX) in its employment policies, and maintains such nondiscriminatory policy in all aspects of operation.
 Beginning with enrollment in Fall 2007, the College will not discriminate on the basis of sex in its educational policies.
 Inquiries concerning the application of these policies may be directed to the Title IX Coordinator, the Dean of the College, at 434-947-8126, or the Section 504 Coordinator, the Vice President for Finance and Administration, at 434-947-8112, in Lynchburg, Virginia 24503-1526.